Skip to main content

 Publishing:

-- Uploading your book to whatever platform(s) you want to publish on.
+- Uploading your book to whatever platform(s) you want to publish & sell on.

 1. Format your Ebook & Paperback.
 Before you can upload your book to amazon or any retailer, you must first format your word document into actually looking like a book.
 It's super easy to do yourself.
 See my Self Publishing Resources page for more.